 On many levels — creative, personal, and business-related — 1979 would go down as a banner year in the long and storied career of Frank Zappa.

-Six Years Ago: Lynyrd Skynyrd Pianist Billy Powell Dies
+The Day Lynyrd Skynyrd Pianist Billy Powell Died

-Lynyrd Skynyrd lost yet another seminal member when longtime keyboard player Billy Powell passed away suddenly on Jan.
-28, 2009 at his home in Orange Park, Fla.
+Lynyrd Skynyrd lost yet another seminal member when longtime keyboard player Billy Powell passed away suddenly.

 26 Years Ago: Skid Row Release Their First Album